Skip to content

 The object's category (module, class, function, method or attribute).

-name_properties: List[str] property readonly ¤
+name_properties property ¤

 Return the object's name properties.